Servidor Web Lighttpd + PHP

 A continuación, deberá editar el archivo de host virtual Lighttpd y definir la ruta del certificado Let’s Encrypt SSL.

-sudo nano /etc/lighttpd/conf-enabled/example.com.conf
+nano /etc/lighttpd/conf-enabled/example.com.conf

 Cambie el archivo como se muestra a continuación: